apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 #### 3.1.2 The Bitmask Trap: Missing Pages

-Bitmasks are an excellent design when every row will be decoded, but they introduce a hidden engineering trap: a conflict with Page Pruning.
+Bitmasks seem perfect on paper, but they hide a nasty trap.
+When combined with **Page Pruning**, it's basically a **head-on collision**.

-Before diving in, note that Parquet columns are split into Pages (see Section 3.2).
-To reduce I/O, if we know an entire page won't be read, that page isn't decompressed or decoded, and its address isn't even recorded in the `ArrayReader`'s metadata.
+Before we get into the weeds, a quick refresher on Pages (more in Section 3.2).
+Parquet files are sliced into Pages.
+To save I/O, if we know a page is useless, we **don't even touch it**—no decompression, no decoding.
+The `ArrayReader` doesn't even know it exists.

-**Example Scenario:**
+**The Scene of the Crime:**

-We read a section of data where only the first and last rows match the predicate; the middle four rows are skipped.
-The file stores two rows per page, so the middle Page is fully pruned and not recorded by the `ArrayReader`.
+Imagine reading a chunk of data where only the first and last rows matter; the middle four rows are junk.
+It just so happens those middle four rows sit in their own Page, so that Page gets completely pruned.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/3.3.2-fig1.jpg" alt="Page pruning example with only first and last rows kept" width="100%" class="img-responsive">
 </figure>

-If we use RLE encoding (`RowSelector`), when we execute `Skip(4)`, the middle page is correctly skipped.
+If we use RLE (`RowSelector`), executing `Skip(4)` is smooth sailing: we just jump over the gap.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/3.3.2-fig3.jpg" alt="RLE skipping pruned pages safely" width="100%" class="img-responsive">